Assistant Professor Pulmonary, Critical Care, and Sleep Medicine.

 Arthur KoehlData Scientist

 Arthur Koehl is a research data scientist.
 He graduated from UC Davis with degrees in history and economics and a minor in computer science.
-During his undergraduate studies, he worked for several years as a scientific computing intern at the Center for BioImaging Sciences at the National University of Singapore where he learned the basics of Linux system administration.
 His interests include natural language processing, computer vision, and web programming.
 At the DataLab he develops tools and provides technical expertise on interdisciplinary research projects in the humanities and social sciences.

 Nick UlleData Scientist

 Nick Ulle is a statistician and computer scientist.
 He received a PhD and MS in Statistics from UC Davis, where he developed source code analysis techniques for the R programming language.
 He also received a BS in Mathematics from UC San Diego.
 He was a visiting assistant professor of Statistics at UC Berkeley, where he designed and taught courses in data science.
 His research interests include statistical computing, programming languages, data visualization, and pedagogy.

 Oliver KreylosVisualization Researcher